Museum No. 20

 Stop "28th Postal Branch", opposite Iskar Station

-Museum №20 will be a pop-up museum dedicated to the daily life of the trams from the depot “Iskar” and the people who manage, repair and use them.
+Museum No. 20 is a pop-up museum dedicated to the everyday life of the trams from Iskar Tram Depot and to the people who operate, repair and use them.

-The trams from “Iskar” depot will soon be replaced with more modern multiple units.
-The museum will tell the story of the current trams while they are still running – capturing the present through a format usually reserved for the past.
-It will be a collection of memories experienced together.
+The trams of Iskar Depot are soon to be replaced by newer models.
+The museum tells the story of the current trams while still in operation, capturing the present through a format usually reserved for the past.
+It is a shared collection of memories, lived together.

-Ashira Morris is a freelance reporter working between Tallahassee, Florida and Sofia, Bulgaria.
-She is interested in local environments and the forces that shape them, and her work has been published by Foreign Policy, Artforum and 99 Percent Invisible.
+Ashira Morris is an independent reporter working between Tallahassee, Florida, and Sofia, Bulgaria.
+She is interested in local environments and the forces that shape them, and her work appears in Foreign Policy, Artforum, and 99 Percent Invisible.

-Her projects focus on Sofia’s inter-block parks, missing statues, yanka trees and informal municipal architecture in neighborhoods.
-She wrote the chapter on the Panhandle in A24’s “Florida!” book, and when she’s in town, you can find her recommending short story collections at Mahala Bookstore.
-She is an associate professor in the College of Journalism and Communication at the University of Florida.
+Her projects focus on Sofia’s inter-block parks, missing statues, Ailanthus trees, and the informal municipal architecture of residential neighbourhoods.
+She authors the chapter on the Florida Panhandle in A24’s Florida!, and when in Sofia, she can be found recommending short story collections at Mahala Bookstore.
+She is an Associate Professor at the University of Florida’s College of Journalism and Communications.

 Links